willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 2:</b> The filter values/weights before normalization</em>
 </p>

- To visualize them on image, we have to get rid of the negative values by normalizing these values to the range 0-1.
+ To visualize them on an image, we have to get rid of the negative values by normalizing these values to the range 0-1.
 For normalization, we add these 2 lines right before the printing line of ```filter_weights``` above.

 ```python
 	filters_max, filters_min = filters_weights.max(), filters_weights.min()